GroupEnvoy: A Conversational Agent Speaking for the Outgroup to Foster Intergroup Relations: Discussion

 \subsubsection{DR3: Perspective-Taking and Affective Empathy}

-In terms of \textit{affective empathy}, interactive AI-mediated contact and passive transcript exposure evoked qualitatively different empathic processes.
-While control participants frequently expressed compassion for the outgroup's lived experiences, experimental participants predominantly engaged with \textit{meta-perceptions}---inferences about how the outgroup evaluates the ingroup \cite{galinsky_perspective-taking_2005, frey_being_2006, wout_when_2010}.
-These divergent responses uniquely impacted intergroup anxiety.
-By encountering accounts of cultural hardship, control participants projected familiar emotions onto the outgroup, an \textit{application of the self to the other} that reduces stereotyping \cite{galinsky_perspective-taking_2005}.
-Conversely, experimental participants continuously engaged with GroupEnvoy's evaluations of Japanese students.
-Because individuals in intergroup interactions typically expect to be perceived as stereotypical group members rather than as individuals \cite{frey_being_2006}, such anticipatory negative evaluation constitutes a primary source of intergroup anxiety \cite{stephan_intergroup_1985}. \citet{turner_test_2008} identify the perception of positive outgroup norms—the belief that the outgroup seeks positive relations—as a key mechanism for reducing this anxiety.
-When participants encountered GroupEnvoy’s evaluations of Japanese students as largely positive and consistent with ingroup self-perceptions, it generated favorable outgroup norms that defused the evaluative threat typical of default meta-perceptions.
-This highlights the importance of creating settings where the ingroup can anticipate positive contact with the outgroup to foster intergroup relations.
+In terms of \textit{affective empathy}, participants in the experimental and control conditions underwent qualitatively different empathic processes.
+While participants in the control condition frequently expressed compassion for the outgroup's lived experiences, participants in the experimental condition predominantly engaged with \textit{meta-perceptions}, referring to inferences about how the outgroup evaluates the ingroup \cite{galinsky_perspective-taking_2005, frey_being_2006, wout_when_2010}.
+Participants in the control condition projected familiar emotions onto the outgroup by encountering accounts of the outgroup's lived experiences in Japan. \citet{galinsky_perspective-taking_2005} describes this as \textit{application of the self to the other}, a process that has been shown to reduce stereotyping.

+In contrast, participants in the experimental condition continuously engaged with GroupEnvoy's evaluations of Japanese students, exposing them to the concern of being negatively evaluated by the outgroup as stereotypical group members rather than as individuals \cite{frey_being_2006}.
+Such anticipated negative evaluation constitutes a primary source of intergroup anxiety \cite{stephan_intergroup_1985}. \citet{turner_test_2008} identify \textit{positive outgroup norms}, the belief that the outgroup seeks positive relations with the ingroup, as a key mechanism for reducing intergroup anxiety.
+When participants encountered GroupEnvoy’s evaluations of Japanese students as largely positive and consistent with ingroup self-perceptions, they came to perceive \textit{positive outgroup norms}, thereby reducing the concern of negative outgroup evaluation.
+This highlights the importance of creating settings in which the ingroup can anticipate positive future contact with the outgroup, ultimately fostering intergroup relations.